asdeenner7ec/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may seem impressive, but it often leads to bugs, maintenance issues, and difficulty in understanding by others.
 Strive to write clean, concise, and readable code that solves the problem at hand efficiently.
 Remember, code is read far more often than it is written."

+# 2023-12-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, always keep learning and updating your skills.
+The programming industry is constantly evolving, so it' s essential to stay ahead of the curve.
+Read blogs, attend conferences, or join online communities to learn about the latest technologies and trends.